CTSRD-CHERI/morello-early-performance-results/src/performance-analysis-spec/specific-hardware-and-software.md

-We treat this configuration as the **upper bound** for estimated performance overhead of an optimized CHERI implementation against the Morello baseline (Neoverse N1) microarchitecture with elimination of the data-dependent exception issue; the microarchitectural change should not, however, affect this workload.
+We treat this configuration as the **upper bound** for estimated performance overhead of an optimized CHERI implementation against the Morello baseline (Neoverse N1) microarchitecture with elimination of the data-dependent exception issue and alleviating the store queue pressure issue.
+The data-dependence microarchitectural change should not, however, affect this workload.
 There are important limitations to the current fidelity of this work.
 With respect to the stack, storage for language-level pointers is widened, but only 64-bit values are loaded and stored.
 For implied register saves and restores, storage is not widened.
 GOT entries, including those used for the PLT, remain 64 bit.

-## P128 (w/ data-dependency fix)
+## P128 (w/ data-dependency fix) (w/ larger store queue)

 This configuration is identical to the P128 Forced-GOT configuration except that access to globals is sometimes performed via PCC, bypas